SergioGMR/JoseVelez/README.md

 create index if not exists queue_items_guild_id_created_at on public.queue_items (guild_id, created_at, id);

--- RLS recomendado si usas SUPABASE_PUBLISHABLE_KEY
-create extension if not exists pgcrypto;
+-- RLS recommended if you use SUPABASE_PUBLISHABLE_KEY create extension if not exists pgcrypto;

 create table if not exists public.queue_access (